 The cafeteria will have healthy options, but you may have to look for them and think your meals through a little more.
 If it’s all french fries and processed meats, complain.
 They may not like it, but in this competitive environment, with so many schools looking for students, colleges listen to student demands.

 Take control of your plate.
 Michael Pollan’s advice is always appropriate: eat food, not too much, mostly plants.

 It’s a college – there are probably options for exercise that won’t cost you anything.
 Find your campus gym, or health and wellness center.
 You may even have a pool on campus!
 If you paid your student fees, it’s already paid for, so don’t waste it.

-You don’t need to be a gym rat; you can find social clubs that emphasize moving or get involved in an intramural sport.
-Even fun games like bowling or frisbee golf, that you might not think of as sports, can help keep you active.
+You don’t need to be a gym rat; you can find social clubs that emphasize moving or getting involved in an intramural sport.
+Even fun games like bowling or frisbee golf, which you might not think of as sports, can help keep you active.

-Better yet, ditch your car and get around by two wheels.
+Better yet, ditch your car and get around on two wheels.
 Is your campus a League of American Bicyclists Bike Friendly University (BFU)?
-The BFU program recognizes colleges and universities for promoting and providing a more bikeable campus for its students and staff.
-Added points for bike share programs, bike co-ops, education classes and such puts colleges in a ranking with platinum, gold, silver or bronze status.
+The BFU program recognizes colleges and universities for promoting and providing a more bikeable campus for their students and staff.
+Added points for bike share programs, bike co-ops, education classes and such puts colleges in a ranking with platinum, gold, silver, or bronze status.

 There are a lot of typical mistakes that college students tend to make.
 Watch out for these:

 - don’t avoid eating just to drink more on a party day – it’ll make you eat more when you do eat and cancel out the fast.